 Whether you are moving your elderly parents into a new home, a senior living community, or having them live with you, the entire process can be overwhelming.
 This is especially true for their adult children, as any of the major decisions will fall on them.
 Of course, everyone involved in a loved one’s care wants to ensure the transition goes smoothly!

-There are countless things to consider before moving elderly parents.
+There are countless things to consider before moving elderly parents for senior home care.
 But it all starts with having the conversation.
 And the timing of that talk is critical.

 So, before you jump in, think about how you will handle that discussion.
 Remember to be sensitive to your parent’s feelings.
-They can have a lot of anxiety about any kind of change, and relocating is a big deal!
+They can have a lot of anxiety about any kind of change, and relocating for caregiving services is a big deal!

 Do your research, especially if you are moving parents to a senior living community.
 You want to make sure the new place they call home meets as many of their needs as possible from the get-go.